Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 Thus, aim for the Pothos variety that is comparatively big and master the art of judicial pruning to make them fuller.

-How to Make Pothos Fuller?
+How To Make Pothos Fuller?

 However, if the plant misses proper care, it might grow slowly and appear thin with leggy, sparse growth.